-- B. Those functions of the Office of Telecommunications Policy and of its Director relating to: - (1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and - (2) disposition of appeals from assignments of radio frequencies to stations of the United States Governare hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
+B. Those functions of the Office of Telecommunications Policy and of its Director relating to:

+(1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and are hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
 All other functions of the Office of Telecommunications Policy and of its Director are hereby transferred to the Secretary of Commerce who shall provide for the performance of such functions.